panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 ## 3. Impure functions

-A function that can return different values given the same arguments or makes side-effects is named *impure function*.
+A function that can return different values given the same arguments or makes side effects is named *impure function*.

-In practice, a function becomes impure when it reads or modifies external state.
-Also, a function becomes impure when it uses another impure function.
+In practice, a function becomes impure when it reads or modifies an external state.

 A good example of an impure function is the built-in JavaScript random generator [Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random):